 I am more and more drawn to slow living and I'm definitely 100% behind growing sustainably and finding a way that suits you.
-I was lucky enough to be a guest on Kayte Ferris podcast in April and you can listen to the episode here or read more it here.
+I was lucky enough to be a guest on Kayte Ferris's podcast in April and you can listen to the episode here or read more about it here.

 I really admire Fiona Grayson, I've been to one of her mid-week mingles and I love how she shines a spotlight on female business founders in their 20's and 30's.

 This is the only American podcast I regularly listen to, it is very American but the advice that Jacqueline and Minna give is really transferable and I really recommend it.

 I love Mary Portas and I really enjoy this podcast, she has some great guests on and she is just so enjoyable to listen to.

 This podcast is changing a bit and has a new format and I haven't had a chance to have a listen yet but I'm really looking forward to it.
 I love how this is for service based businesses so it might not be as relevant to you but there's a lot of life advice so I think you might still enjoy it just as much as I do.

 Joanne is one of my fellow Co's in the Small and Mighty Co, Sam Burgess network of experts that contribute to her small business hub of business advice each month.
 I really enjoy Joanne's episodes on trends and product development.

 Josephine Brooks gives so much great advice for product-based business owners and I love her mentoring episodes.
 She talks a lot about managing your time, productivity, and planning, something I always need help with.